 Remove and destroy diseased plants, along with the surrounding soil and any garden debris or mulch that has come in contact with them.
 Don’t transplant any nearby plants to other parts of the garden.

-Soil solarization is an effective method of killing the fungus in the South, but in northern climates, the soil temperatures may not be high enough to eradicate the disease.
+Soil solarization is an effective method of killing the fungus in the south, but in northern climates, the soil temperatures may not be high enough to eradicate the disease.
 Cover the soil with a clear plastic tarp and leave it in place while the heat builds up under it.
-The top two inches of soil must come to a temperature of at least 122 F. (50 C.) to kill the fungus.
+The top two inches (5 cm.) of soil must come to a temperature of at least 122 degrees F. (50 C.) to kill the fungus.

 If all else fails, consider calling in a landscape professional to treat your garden soil with the appropriate fungicides specified for southern blight treatment.